You may go directly to the navigation menu after the content.

 For links to other sites, right-click on the links and choose "Open in New Window."

 Please note this page hasn't been updated for awhile.
-I stopped using Microsoft Windows 7 years ago, and I tire of trying to keep up with the constant loads of new Windows security issues.
-However, most of the advice given here is still relevant.
-The Obfuscator still works just fine.
+I stopped using Microsoft Windows operating systems more than 17 years ago, and I tire of trying to keep up with the constant loads of new Windows security issues.
+However, most of the advice given here, if not the actual links shown, is still relevant.
+The Email Obfuscator still works just fine.

 Before we start, let us recommend to you Windows users, that if you are still using Windows 95, you should upgrade to at least Windows 98 SE (Second Edition).

 If you don't have an anti-virus program, GET one.
 If you haven't updated its signature file for a couple of weeks, you are vulnerable.
 These are free and frequently updated virus programs:

 Avast is also a very well recommended anti-virus program, with all recent versions scoring high by companies that test a-v software.
 Your webmeister uses this one.

 AVG Anti-Virus Personal Version is widely recommended and has automatic updating.
 It's free for residents of North America and the U.K.

 is also a free personal version of a corporate product, this one